Wood & Lambert Smith Hampton

 Storage and safety

 Building Manager, Paul Anderson, who works for Lambert Smith Hampton said “our cycling friendly funding will increase the number of cycle spaces to 78, adding 30 covered cycle racks outside, 40 new lockers, CCTV, and a new internal repair station,” Paul says.
-“The new individual bike racks will be more accessible than the current shared facilities which give less space to manoeuvre, and have at times caused issues with cyclists accidentally locking two bikes.
+“The new individual bike racks will be more accessible than the current shared facilities which give less space to manoeuvre, and have at times caused issues with people accidentally locking two bikes.

 “Our cycling facilities have been a selling point for prospective tenants.
-The facilities provide a safe and secure place to lock up bicycles and values – meaning there is no worry when bikes are left alone.
+The facilities provide a safe and secure place to lock up bikes and values – meaning there is no worry when bikes are left alone.
 The expansion to 78 spaces will help future proof the building,” Paul adds.

 One in five staff now cycle